waratuman/postgis_adapter/README.md

-# Ruby on Rails ActiveRecord PostgreSQLAdapter PostGIS Extension
+# ActiveRecord PostgreSQLAdapter PostGIS Extension

 This gem extends the PostgreSQLAdapter to support GIS objects for a PostGIS database.
 The RGeo library is used for GIS objects in Ruby.